cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 ### Positive

-- This is a non-breaking change: it provides an alternative and complementary implementation for State sync
+- This is a non-breaking change: it provides an alternative and complementary implementation for state sync
-- Node operators will not need to use workarounds to make State sync to download application snapshots from specific nodes in the network, in particular from nodes that are controlled by the same operators
+- Node operators will not need to use workarounds to make state sync to download application snapshots from specific nodes in the network, in particular from nodes that are controlled by the same operators